SEO For Bloggers: How To Write Blog Posts That Will Boost Your Search Rankings

 One way to make sure your content starts ranking on search engines is to create comprehensive content covering all possible questions people have on their minds when they look for a topic.

 Remember when we spoke about focus keyword research?
-Research all related topics and questions that your audience is looking for and create useful content that outshines your competitors’ articles.
+Research all related topics and questions your audience is looking for and create helpful content that outshines your competitors’ articles.

-When Google starts noticing people spending more time on your site, it will automatically consider your website as a reputable source of information that people find useful.
-This will help you go up the search rankings.
+When Google starts noticing people spending more time on your site, it will automatically consider your website as a reputable source of information that people find helpful.
+This aspect will help you go up the search rankings.

-The internet is called the web for good reason.
-It is a collection of information that is, in most cases, linked to other sources of information on the internet.
+The internet is called the web for a good reason.
+It is a collection of information that is, in most cases, linked to other sources of data on the internet.

-There are three types of links you need to keep in mind when optimizing your blogs:
+There are three types of links you need to keep in mind when optimizing a new blog post:

 Along with other on-page SEO techniques, link building plays a crucial role in your SEO content strategy.
-Link building, in simple terms, is the process of obtaining links from other websites to your own site.
+Link building, in simple terms, is an SEO strategy that involves obtaining links from other websites to your site.

-Building links from bigger sites in your niche tells Google that your site can be considered a reputable source of information.
+Building links from more significant sites in your niche tells Google that your site can be considered a reputable source of information.

 It helps you show search engines how the information contained in your website is related to each other.

-Whenever you write a blog post, remember to add internal links to other related blog posts or web pages on your website.
+Whenever you write a blog post, remember to do internal linking to other related blog posts or web pages on your website.
 It helps to use keywords as the anchor text when linking to different blog posts so that Google understands its relevance.

-External links are links to other websites from within your blog posts.
+External links link other sites from within your blog posts.

-You can link out to bigger, more reputable websites to show your audience statistics, images, quotes, and other information present on other sites.
+You can link to more prominent, reputable websites to show your audience statistics, images, quotes, and other information on other sites.

-Apart from being useful for your visitors, external links tell search engines what topics you are writing about as they relate to the other pages.
+Besides being useful for visitors, external links tell search engines what topics you write about as they relate to the other pages.

 We’ve covered why you need to add keywords and optimize your Title Tags and Headings for search engines.

-Did you know that there are other factors related to your title and headings that help Google rank you on the results page?
+Did you know that other factors related to your blog post title and headings help Google rank you on the results page?

 Some of these factors are the length of your title, its readability, and its relevance to the blog post.

-You can use a tool like CoSchedule’s Headline Analyzer to show you how your headings are performing so you can optimize them for search traffic.
+You can use an application like CoSchedule’s Headline Analyzer to show you how your headings are performing so you can optimize them for search traffic.
 Here’s an example:

-Page loading time is the time it takes for your page to completely load on a browser.
+Page loading time is the time it takes for your page to load entirely on a browser.

 Although Google has around 200 factors that it considers while ranking pages, page loading time is one of the most important ones.

-The faster your page loading times, the higher the chances of your blog pages ranking in the search engine results pages.
+The faster your page loading times, the higher the chances your blog pages rank in the search engine results pages.